Outcomes and Progress

 Principal Martin Blacoe said,

-“Our 2018 outcomes at both GCSE and A Level have offered much cause for celebration.
-Headline GCSE achievement has risen significantly when compared with 2017 figures.
-In English and Maths, for example, progress in both subjects will be above national figures and will demonstrate an improvement in progress of an average of a quarter of a grade, per student, when compared with 2017 data.
-The improvements that have been made in maths over the last two years have been exceptional.
-Improvements have been built on a platform of ‘high expectations and no excuses’ within and beyond the classroom, alongside a firm commitment to fostering strong relationships and resilience.
+“Our 2019 outcomes for Year 11 and Year 13 have offered much cause for celebration.
+We have seen some significant improvements in achievement, particularly in maths.
+The improvements have been built on a platform of ‘high expectations and no excuses’ within and beyond the classroom, alongside a firm commitment to fostering strong relationships and resilience.
 We are extremely proud of the achievement of our students and are incredibly grateful to staff and parents for the support and guidance they show them.”

-The proportion of students achieving 5 Standard Passes including English and Maths was 51.4%.
+The proportion of students achieving a Grade 5 or higher in English and Maths was 38%.

-The proportion of students achieving the Ebacc, with a Standard Pass in all subjects, was 13.7%.
+The proportion of students achieving the Ebacc, with a Grade 4 or higher in all subjects, was 13%.

 Year 11 Destinations

-Our Year 11 Destinations data is as follows: 2% NEET, 87% in Further Education, 10% in Apprenticeships or Employment, 1% Other.
+Our Year 11 Destinations data is as follows: 3% NEET, 92% in Further Education, including 43% in our own sixth form and 5% in Apprenticeships.

 DfE Compare School Performance Tables